9:30-10:45 Keynote Speech:

 Chair: Takashi Kambe (Kinki Univ., Japan)

 Integrated circuits technology which has been driven by the Moore's Law and the scaling principle wit h dynamic random access memory initially, followed by high performance microprocessor later as techno logy drivers.
 The progress made in the past three decades in terms of integration density and cost per function, i.e. cost/bit or cost /gate, has been far exceeding the magnitude of any progresses so far mankind made in our history.
-The era of PC became possible only with such significant achieveme nts of silicon technology.
+The era of PC became possible only with such significant achieveme nts of silicon technology.9:45-11:15 Poster Session 3: Logic Level Design/Physical Design II

 As we see further development of mobile communication/computing or ubiquitous communication and compu ting coming real and growing fast, several new requirements for integrated circuits technology have e volved such as ultra-low power CMOS, analog/RF integration on digital platform, power management and even an on-chip power source.
 This may be further expanded in order to make break through improveme nt for communication band width from back plane to chip and ultimately on-chip interconnects with pho tonic capability.